Recruitment Initiatives

 -

 The Neuroscience Department supports the Second Look/Accepted Applicant’s Visit for all students accepted across Hopkins’ Graduate Biomedical Education Programs.
 The main goal of this event is to present what Johns Hopkins and Baltimore have to offer, discuss student life with current students, and continue networking with faculty and students in each applicant’s respective graduate program.
 All students that have been extended an offer to join the Neuroscience Graduate Program are invited to attend this event.
 This event typically takes place at the end of March.
-You can reach out to Dr. Andrea Young, Assistant Dean for Graduate Biomedical Education and Graduate Student Diversity, for additional information (ayoung90-at-jhmi.edu).
+You can reach out to Dr. Andrea Young, Assistant Dean for Graduate Biomedical Education, for additional information (ayoung90-at-jhmi.edu).

 -